 3. Outsource Most Activities

-As I mentioned in the beginning, there is so much to do as a content marketer that it’s better to try outsourcing most of your tasks.
+As I mentioned at the beginning, there is so much to do as a content marketer that it’s better to try outsourcing most of your tasks.
 Besides, someone having an expertise in only that area can do it better and faster than you.
 For instance:

 - To get your content shared like crazy on social media, use services like Quuu Promotions, Viral Content Bee, CoPromote or JustReTweet.

-- If you want research or influencer outreach done, you can try websites like Red Butler or Fancy Hands.
+- If you want to research or influencer outreach done, you can try websites like Red Butler or Fancy Hands.

 - If you need some design work done (like a cool infographic, ebook cover, image for your social media post, or blog header), check out 99Designs, DesignPickle, Undullify or Flocksy.
 It’s like having a graphic designer on “standby mode” for just $125-$400 a month.